mikesdatawork/101-series/linux-terminal/README.md

 ## Purpose

-These cheat sheets provide quick reference for the most commonly used and essential commands in operating systems, focusing on utilities that enhance productivity in terminal environments.
+These cheat sheets provide quick reference for the most commonly used and essential commands in Linux terminal, focusing on utilities that enhance productivity in terminal environments.

 ## Target Audience